Updating Results

 Entry Requirements

-1. Admission to the programme shall be subject to the approval of the Pro-Vice-Chancellor (Health Sciences) on the advice of the Faculty of Dentistry.
+1. Admission to the programme shall be determined by the Pro-Vice-Chancellor (Health Sciences).

 Masters (Coursework)